hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 ### Number

-Numbers can be automatically converted to the following numeric types (or any aliases of them, like `type MyNumber int`) as long as the number value isn't null or unknown:
+Numbers can be automatically converted to the following numeric types (or any aliases of them, like `type MyNumber int`) as long as the number value is not null or unknown:

 * `int`, `int8`, `int16`, `int32`, `int64`